bcgov/EPIC.search/tools/embedder/README.md

 ```

 The preloaded model approach is recommended for production deployments as it eliminates the download delay when containers start.

+## Overview

+The Embedder performs the following operations:

+- Retrieves documents from S3 storage
+- Converts PDF content to searchable text
+- Splits documents into manageable chunks
+- Creates vector embeddings for each chunk
+- Stores embeddings in a vector database with rich metadata (including S3 keys)
+- Extracts and indexes document tags
+- Tracks processing status for each document

+## Environment Variables

+To run this project, you will need to add the following environment variables to your `.env` file:

+### Required Environment Variables

+- `DOCUMENT_SEARCH_URL` - Base URL for the EPIC.search API
+- `S3_ENDPOINT_URI` - Endpoint URL for S3 storage
+- `S3_BUCKET_NAME` - Name of the S3 bucket containing documents
+- `S3_ACCESS_KEY_ID` - Access key for S3
+- `S3_SECRET_ACCESS_KEY` - Secret key for S3
+- `S3_REGION` - AWS region for S3
+- `VECTOR_DB_URL` - Connection URL for the vector database
+- `LOGS_DATABASE_URL` - Connection URL for the processing logs database

+### Optional Environment Variables

+- `DOC_TAGS_TABLE_NAME` - Table name for the document chunks with tags index (default: "document_tags")
+- `DOC_CHUNKS_TABLE_NAME` - Table name for the untagged document chunks (default: "document_chunks")
+- `EMBEDDING_DIMENSIONS` - Dimensions of the embedding vectors (default: 768)
+- `FILES_CONCURRENCY_SIZE` - Number of files to process in parallel (default: 4)
+- `CHUNK_SIZE` - Size of text chunks in characters (default: 1000)
+- `CHUNK_OVERLAP` - Number of characters to overlap between chunks (default: 200)
+- `AUTO_CREATE_PGVECTOR_EXTENSION` - Whether to automatically create the pgvector extension (default: True)

+### Model Configuration

+The embedder uses two separate models that can be configured independently:

+- `EMBEDDING_MODEL_NAME` - The model to use for document embedding (default: "all-mpnet-base-v2")
+- `KEYWORD_MODEL_NAME` - The model to use for keyword extraction (default: "all-mpnet-base-v2")

+A sample environment file is provided in `sample.env`.
+Copy this file to `.env` and update the values.

 ## Architecture